jeffhowarth/ee-edu/src/methods/filter-collections.md

 ```

 Because this method is very commonly used to filter both image and feature collections but has such wonky syntax, Earth Engine provides an alternative expression to call the method that is a bit simpler to write.
+In the snippet below, __c__ is the food collection and __fork__ is the fork feature (or feature collection), which is the object that is being used to test if items in the food collection overlap it.

 ```js
 var c_filter_bounds = c.filterBounds(fork);